top of page

 15 hours of free childcare is available for all families in England with children aged 3 and 4.
 Your child can start their funded place the term after they turn 3 years old.
 Terms start in September, January and April.

-We will apply on your behalf.
+We will apply for funding on your behalf.
 We will give you a funding claim form to complete and return to us.
-We will then claim the funding for your child for the hours they attend
+We will then claim the funding for your child for the hours they attend once they start.

 Due to the increasing costs related to wages, rent, food and supplies, we ask for a voluntary contribution of 75p per funded-only session towards our consumables.
-This also helps us to carry on with extra activities such as Sports Coaching with Jack and Music & Movement with Becky.
+This helps us to provide healthy and nutritious snacks, and carry on with extra activities such as Sports Coaching with Jack and Music & Movement with Becky, along with extra staff for Little Explorer sessions.
+You will receive an invoice for this each half term.

-Eligible Working Parents - up to 30 hours funding for 3 and 4 year olds and 15 hours for 2 year olds:
+Eligible Working Parents - up to 30 hours funding for 2, 3 and 4 year olds:

 If both parents are in paid work, and earn at least £183 a week, but less than £100,000 per year each, you should be able to claim extended funding up to 30 hours per week.